-And they have a right to be concerned.
+The villagers have a right to be concerned.
 This fertile area of land has cultivated rice for generations and sits amongst important watersheds and river tributaries.
 Part of the land is seasonally flooded forests and is a delicate and important ecosystem that has been sustainably managed and utilized by the communities who gather food and other resources from them.

-Such aggressive reactions to their valid concerns has prompted the villagers of Wamon Niwat to act by themselves staging mass protests including the Wamon Walk.
-In December 2018, around 200 villagers walked from their community to the provincial capital of Sakhon Nakhon 85 kilometers away.
+Now with less than a year left of the company’s mining license the concerned villagers and their environmental group are ramping up the pressure fearing a renewal in the mining rights by staging mass protests.
+In December 2018, they held the Wanon Walk in which around 200 villagers walked from their community to the provincial capital of Sakhon Nakhon 85 kilometres away, closely followed by police, members of the military and intelligence agencies.
 Taking 6 days, villagers of all demographics walked every day, stopping only to eat and sleep at local Buddhist temples until they reached their ultimate goal of Sakhon Nakhon University grounds.

 In reaction to the villager’s opposition the company has filed criminal and civil lawsuits against nine individuals for defamation and loss of income as a result of their opposition to the exploration drilling sites.

 The license of the potash company expires in 2021 and so the local people are keeping up the pressure to make sure that the Thai Government does not renew the company license.